 Other than yoga, Sarah’s interests are in film, music and art, particularly sculpture.
 Given the opportunity, she loves filling up on some fresh air in the outdoors and a favourite pastime is getting stuck into her vegetable garden.

 After completing her Teacher Training in Bali with Bridget Woods-Kramer, including Pranayama with Ananda Leone and Philosophy Studies with Carlos Pomeda, Sarah joined the Urban Yoga Community as a teacher in 2013.
-It is with much gratitude for the practice that she has now made the transition in 2015 and taken the reins of running Urban Yoga and facilitating the continuation of its wonderful and creative community spirit.
+At the start of 2015, she took the reins of running Urban Yoga and facilitating the continuation of its wonderful and creative community spirit as its Director.
+Sarah is currently working towards completing her 300 hour training with Noah Maze at Grassroots in Christchurch.